Combining the "Shmel" Flamethrower and a Ground Robot Led to an Unexpected Result

 In the second half of February, several videos appeared online showing the successful use of flamethrower weapons, with which the complex mainly hit strongholds.
 However, there is no information about the design features of "Tarik" in the public domain.

-Earlier, www1.ru reported that the newest minesweeper "Anatoly Shlemov" destroyed BECs and mines in the Pacific Ocean with AK-306 artillery fire.
+Earlier www1.ru reported that the newest minesweeper "Anatoly Shlemov" destroyed BECs and mines in the Pacific Ocean with fire from the AK-306 artillery.

 Read more materials: